ericsonga/APCSAReview/_sources/Unit2-Using-Objects/peer_in_turtle.rst

     :correct: b, c, e
     :feedback_a: Incorrect!
 There are multiple places where the code is incorrect.
     :feedback_b: Correct!
 This is a method of the Turtle class.
 It should have a return type of void.
 It doesn’t produce a number – it causes an action to happen.
     :feedback_c: Correct!
-The parameter "size" is not used in the method.
-Perhaps it could replace the "100" in the method calls.
+The bethsSquare parameter "size" is not used in the method.
+Perhaps it could replace the "100" in the method calls (ex. turtle1.forward(size)).
     :feedback_d: Incorrect!
 Although it is true that you could use turnRight instead of turnLeft, this is not necessarily an incorrect aspect of the code because turnLeft still produces the expected response.
     :feedback_e: Correct!
 Because this is a method of the turtle class, it is callable by any turtle object.
 Whichever turtle calls it is the turtle that should be controlled (turned, moved forward).
-The object “this” can be used instead of "turtle 1" to refer to the object performing the method.
+The object “this” can be used instead of "turtle1" to refer to the object performing the method.

     Why is this code incorrect?
-(There are multiple correct answers)
+Assume this method is a method of the Turtle class (There are multiple correct answers)

     .. code-block:: java